Conical Tripod Rocket Floor Lamp

 The lampshade is made in celluloid covered with braided textile in a burlap sack style, which was very popular at the time.
 The combination of fabric and celluloid for the conical tube is often seen by French lamps of that period.
 Which doesn’t mean it’s a French lamp, of course.

 Do you have an idea about the maker of this conical tripod rocket floor lamp?
-Please use the contact form and help improve the websites exactitude.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.